 Types of Meditation Techniques

 At least by modern American practices, meditation is widely used as a relaxation tool, like a massage for the mind.
-And just like there are many ways to compose a kale salad, meditation comes with a variety of techniques.
 For example, meditation app Headspace outlines 16 different kinds and includes techniques like focused attention, visualization, and one particular type called Transcendental Meditation (TM), which has captured the interest of celebrities since The Beatles got into it in the 1960s, according to GQ magazine.

 What Is Transcendental Meditation?